Categorification of Donaldson-Thomas invariants via Perverse Sheaves: K3-fibered Calabi-Yau 3-folds

-By the above lemma, we find that the moduli scheme $\fX=X=\cM_Y(-\beta,1)=\cM_{Y_0}(\beta_0,1)$ is a smooth projective variety of dimension because the obstruction space $Ext^2(E,E)_0$ is trivial for any stable sheaf $E$ on a K3 surface $Y_0$.
-Hence we can set $P\ud=\QQ_X$ and thus $\bbH^*(X,P\ud)=H^*(X,\QQ)$.
-Let be an elliptic K3 surface and $\beta_0=C+kF$ where $C$ is a section and $F$ is a fiber.
+be an elliptic K3 surface and $\beta_0=C+kF$ where $C$ is a section and $F$ is a fiber.
 We can calculate the GV invariants in this case by the same calculation as in \cite[Theorem 4.7]{HST}.
 Since the details are obvious modifications of those in \cite[\S4]{HST}, we briefly outline the calculation.
 Indeed by Fourier-Mukai transform, $X$ is isomorphic to the Hilbert scheme $S^{[k]}$ of points on $S$ and the Chow scheme in this case is a complete linear system $\PP^k$.
 The Hilbert-Chow morphism is

 It is easy to see that the cohomology $H^*(S,\QQ)$ of $S$ as an $sl_2\times sl_2$ representation space by (relative) hard Lefschetz applied to $S\to \PP^1$ is

 If we denote by $t_L$ (resp. $t_R$) the weight of the action of the maximal torus for the left (resp. right) $sl_2$ action, we can write $H^*(S,\QQ)$ as $(t_L+t_L^{-1})(t_R+t_R^{-1})+20$.
 Hence $H^*(S^{(k)},\QQ)$ is the invariant part of